ShadowKnightMK4/OdinSearch/README.md

 ## Communcations Class Design Guidelines.
-When begining the search, each SearchAnchor folder will gets its own thread and a call is placed to SearchBegin() in your commincation class just before starting.
-Also, code is set up to call AllDone() when each thread is finished.
-When your code gets a call outside of these -- such as Matched(), Blocked() or Messaging(), OdinSearch locks an object in its own class with the C# keyword to assist in thread synchronization.
-There currently one big important consideration in Commuication class design.
-When OdinSearch calls into the commucation class, it can't continue with its search until the communcation class returns control to OdinSearch.
-If the Communcation class takes a while to do something, I recommand it put the FileSystemItem passed to it in buffer of somesort and return control to OdinSearch.
-When Container handlers (i.e zip) get added, there's likely going to be a bit of change in considerations.
+When beginning a search, each SearchAnchor folder gets its own thread and a call is placed to SearchBegin() in the communication class to notify it that a search is about to begin.
+The code is set up to call the routine AllDone() in the communication class when all threads spawned by the search engine is finished.
+When OdinSearch calls into the communication class, it can’t continue with its search until the communication class returns control to OdinSearch.
+If the Communication class takes a while to do something, it is recommended that the class puts the FileSystemItem passed to it in a buffer of some sort and returns control to OdinSearch.
+This will let the class do what it needs to do without slowing the search down.
+When Container handlers (i.e zip) get added, there’s likely going to be a bit of change in considerations.

 ## License